1964 Aga Khan Gold Cup

 The 1964 Aga Khan Gold Cup was held at the Dhaka Stadium in Dhaka, East Pakistan (now Bangladesh), from 16 October 1964 to 12 November 1964.
 Dhaka Mohammedan and Karachi Port Trust were declared joint winners, drawing the final match by nil, and the replay final match by 1–1.
 The matches lasted 70 minutes.

+After the finalisation of the tournament, Persija played exhibition matches against Karachi Selected winning 2–0 at the KMC Stadium, Pakistan Western Railway drawing 1–1 at the Ibn-e-Qasim Bagh Stadium, and Lahore Selected winning 4–2 at the Railway Stadium.